Sure Dividend

 Competitive Advantage & Recession Performance

-Ellington claims that their portfolio managers are among the most experienced in the MBS sector and their analytics have been developed over the company’s 28-year history.
+Ellington claims that its portfolio managers are among the most experienced in the MBS sector, and its analytics have been developed throughout the company’s 29-year history.
 Elligton Management Group is large, with $9 billion in assets under management.
-The group has been around since 1994 and has over 170 employees and 70 investment professionals.

 The company possesses advanced proprietary models for prepayments and credit analysis.
 Also, roughly 25% of the company’s employees focus on research and information technology.